Reducing school food waste is central to addressing environmental and nutritional challenges in America.

-And the statistics are startling.
+The statistics are startling.
 According to a study conducted by the World Wildlife Fund, national food waste in America amounts to approximately 530K tons annually—this translates into 1.9M tons of CO2 emissions, 20.9B gallons of water… and a whopping $1.7B USD.

 Therefore, waste-reducing initiatives must be implemented, including portion control, food recovery programs, and composting.
-If done correctly, schools can promote healthier eating habits while simultaneously decreasing their environmental footprint.
+If done correctly, schools can promote healthier eating habits while decreasing their environmental footprint.

 Let’s examine how to reduce food waste in schools.